yazanmonshed/silverblue-tools/README.md

-# Bash Script For Working Daily
+# tools install in fedora silverblue
-## content script i using in my work
+content script i using in my work